KleberVales/Concurrency-with-java/README.md

 ### Understanding Thread Concurrency

-The property of executing multiple threads and processes at the same time is referred to as concurrency.
-A thread scheduler determines which threads should be currently executing.
-For example, a thread scheduler may employ a round-robin schedule in which each available thread receives an equal number of CPU cycles with which to execute, with threads visited in a circular order.
+A thread scheduler may employ a round-robin schedule in which each available thread receives an equal number of CPU cycles with which to execute, with threads visited in a circular order.

 When a thread’s allotted time is complete but the thread has not finished processing, a context switch occurs.
 A context switch is the process of storing a thread’s current state and later restoring the state of the thread to continue execution.
 Since there’s a cost to context switch due to lost time and having to reload a thread’s state, intelligent thread schedulers do their best to minimize the number of context switches while keeping an application running smoothly.